AbnerYang/Natural-Language-Inference/README.md

 > [Bowman S R, Angeli G, Potts C, et al. A large annotated corpus for learning natural language inference[J]. arXiv preprint arXiv:1508.05326, 2015.](https://nlp.stanford.edu/pubs/snli_paper.pdf)

-'''

-I wrote the [code](models/feature_based.py) to build these following features:
+> I wrote the [code](models/feature_based.py) to build these following features:

-1. The BLEU score of the hypothesis with respect to the premise, using an n-gram length between 1 and 4.
+> 1. The BLEU score of the hypothesis with respect to the premise, using an n-gram length between 1 and 4.

-'''
+> 2. The length difference between the hypothesis and the premise, as a real-valued feature.

+> 3. The overlap between words in the premise and hypothesis, both as an absolute count and a percentage of possible overlap, and both over all words and over just nouns, verbs, adjectives, and adverbs.

+> 4. An indicator for every unigram and bigram in the hypothesis.

+> 5. Cross-unigrams: for every pair of words across the premise and hypothesis which share a POS tag, an indicator feature over the two words.

+> 6. Cross-bigrams: for every pair of bigrams across the premise and hypothesis which share a POS tag on the second word, an indicator feature over the two bigrams.

 ## encoder-based model